StiizzyCat/Cats.API/README.md

-# Cats.API
+Cats.API

-An API to fetch cat images
+make a request to `https://cat-api.catapi.repl.co/`, choose and endpoint and receive images :)